 - radiological diagnosis and clinical imaging

 - osteopathic sports care

-- applied clinical osteopathy (full range of osteopathic procedures, including structural,
+- applied clinical osteopathy (full range of osteopathic procedures, including structural, myofascial and functional)

 - osteopathic evaluation and patient management (including reflective practice)

 - professional practice management (including medico-legal issues and business issues)

 Osteopathic clinical practice:

 - Closely supervised clinical practice in suitable clinical environment(s) where effective tutoring, monitoring and student assessment can take place.